 A duopoly of iOS and Android rules the entire market of smartphones, which acquires 99% of total sales.
 Let’s get you started with the stats and other factsheets that will help you comprehend the comparative study on Android and iOS.

 Android VS iOS: A Comparative Analysis

 iOS, on the other hand, is giving Android a fight from region to region.
-It is developed by Apple Inc. For instance, take an example of Japan.
+It is developed by Apple Inc. For instance, take the example of Japan.
 Here the total share of the iOS operating system is about 51% of the total smartphone market.

 As Android smartphones and devices are ample in number, device fragmentation is quite common in them.
 Device fragmentations occur as a problem many times when the users still use the old version of the OS on their devices.
 It can be a severe headache when it comes to fixing the bugs.
 It creates security vulnerabilities and can jeopardize your device’s security.
-In case of iOS, it is not a concern because of so fewer models.
+In the case of iOS, it is not a concern because of so fewer models.

 Android app development is considered to be easier than iOS app development because of deeper access and easy customization.
-There are 40% more code lines than an iOS app plus the budget of an Android app increases an iOS app by 30% at least.
+There are 40% more code lines than an iOS app, plus the budget of an Android app increases an iOS app by 30% at least.
 Maintenance is also quite difficult in an Android app because of device fragmentation.

 So, these are some of the major differences between Android and iOS apps.
 I hope you’ll make the right decision when selecting any of the two OS in the end.
 Till then, have a great day ahead!!!